Click on >> SITE MAP

 If you didn't claim, it is possible to do so within 4 years of the relevant tax year.
 If you make a claim prior to, or in, the year you want to transfer your allowance, it will remain in force until you tell HMRC to stop.If you claim after the year then it will only apply for that year.
 To claim future years you will need to apply again.
 HMRC does recognise that some customers may struggle to apply online and plans are being put into place to address the issue.

 Although there is £50billion in Premium Bonds the amount distributed in prize money has always made it a bad investment.
 But, even though the amount distributed is only 1.3% this is beginning to compare with the miserable rates from savings accounts.
 After all the bonds are easily cashable and the winnings are not taxable.
 So, what are your chances if you have a spare £40,000 languishing in a bank somewhere.
-See a chart at Money Savings Expert
+But see NS&I for the latest on Premium Bonds.
+And see a chart at Money Savings Expert

 I had a horrendous time accessing my National Saving Account, for over two months.
 It was all to do with passwords and security checks.
 I reckon to know a little about computing on line.
 If it takes me this long I hate to imagine how many other people have difficulty with their site.
 I made recommendations but doubt very much if this stuffy organisation will take note, even though I have also made them via my local MP, who happens to be in charge of improving government websites.
 At least NS & I compensated me for my trouble.